cosmos/cosmos-sdk/docs/building-modules/invariants.md

 ## Invariant Registry

 The `InvariantRegistry` is a registry where the `Invariant`s of all the modules of an application are registered.
+There is only one `InvariantRegistry` per **application**, meaning module developers need not implement their own `InvariantRegistry` when building a module.
+All module developers need to do is to register their modules' invariants in the `InvariantRegistry`, as explained in the section above.

-Typically, it is implemented as a specific module.
-The module must implement an object that follow the [`sdk.InvariantRegistry` interface](https://github.com/cosmos/cosmos-sdk/blob/master/types/invariant.go#L14-L17).
+Typically, the `InvariantRegistry` is implemented as a specific module (the most used implementation is that of the [`crisis` module](https://github.com/cosmos/cosmos-sdk/blob/master/x/crisis/)).
+This module must implement an object that follow the [`sdk.InvariantRegistry` interface](https://github.com/cosmos/cosmos-sdk/blob/master/types/invariant.go#L14-L17).

 ```go
 type InvariantRegistry interface {